unique1o1/DocScanner/README.md

 ## Crontribute:

-Feel free to create a pull request.
+Feel free to create a pull request or an [Issue](https://github.com/unique1o1/DocScanner/issues).